odaki/Candle/readme.md

 ------------------
 * Based on [Experimental release](https://github.com/Denvi/Candle/tree/Experimental)
 * Adoption of a new version of Qt
-* Change CMakefile to generate DMG package
+* Change CMakeLists.txt to generate DMG package (run "make appdmg")

 Build requirements:
 ------------------